dockstore/dockstore-ui/app/docs/markdown/blog.md

 * Better error messaging passed along from a newer cwltool version
 * Compatibility with a Write API service for programmatically adding tools

+### Breaking Changes

+* The default Dockstore install no longer includes S3 support.
+Instead, S3 support is provided by a plugin that can be installed via `dockstore plugin download`
+* The command `dockstore tool launch` used to use `--local-entry` as a flag to indicate that `--entry` was pointing at a local file.
+Now, it replaces `--entry`. i.e. use `dockstore tool launch --local-entry <your local file>` rather than `dockstore tool launch --local-entry --entry <your local file>`

 ## February 27, 2017 - Dockstore Paper

 A Dockstore paper has been published and indexed as [The Dockstore: enabling modular, community-focused sharing of Docker-based genomics tools and workflows.](https://doi.org/10.12688/f1000research.10137.1)!